google/timesketch/docs/SketchOverview.md

 Alternatively, you can go to “Timelines” tab and select from all available timelines.

 ## Navigating a sketch
-A sketch consists of 5 tabs: “Overview”, “Explore”, “Stories”, “Views” and “Timelines”.
+A sketch consists of 5 tabs: “Overview”, “Explore”, “Stories”

 ![navigation bar](images/Navigation.png)